ANR-MaTOS/Resources/NLP-abstracts/README.md

 - Abstracts of PhD theses from the [these.fr](https://these.fr), selected based on keywords.
 These are located in the subdirectory THE_abstracts.
 - Abstracts of articles published in the [TAL journal](https://www.atala.org/revuetal).
 These are located in the subdirectory rTAL_abstracts.

-Each repository contains the complete set of abstracts in XLIFF format, in xml the subdirectory; as well as a text version of the abstracts used for training, developing, or testing our models.
+Each repository contains the complete set of abstracts in TMX format, in xml the subdirectory; as well as a text version of the abstracts used for training, developing, or testing our models.
 The detailed content is as follows:

 - `rTAL_abstracts`
   - `xml` : containing a folder for each document pair, with the aligned sentences for the current document in an xml file